At home, Merkel wins backing for EU aid U-turn | Malay Mail

 The money would be handed out as grants to help the most stricken among the EU’s 27 members bounce back, like Italy and Spain.

-Top brass from Merkel’s CDU endorsed the Franco-German plan at a meeting of the party’s executive committee yesterday.
+Top brass from Merkel’s CDU endorsed the Franco-German plan at a meeting of the party’s executive committee on Monday.

 “Germany will only do well if Europe does well,” Merkel told participants, according to a source at the talks.